MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Check-if-you-are-using-excessive-Microsoft-Graph-API-permissions.md

 ---
 title: Check if you are using excessive Microsoft Graph API permissions
-description: Get started with Microsoft 365 Developer Proxy
+description: How to check if your app is using minimal Microsoft Graph API permissions
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder